macwille/python-chat-app/README.md

 ## Website

+Project will be using [Heroku](https://dashboard.heroku.com/home) for running the website.

-Website is running on Heroku server [here](https://chat404-web.herokuapp.com/), it may take some time loading for the first time.
+When website is running on Heroku server you can find it [here](https://chat404-web.herokuapp.com/), it may take some time loading for the first time.

 ## Definition